en-vee/aconf/README.md

 reader, err := os.Open("/path/to/configFilename.conf")
 parser := &HoconParser{}
 ```
 - Declare a go struct to match the configuration file format.
-Note that all the members of the go struct need to be exported/capitalized and the field names within the struct should exactly match the field names in the HOCON config file
+Note that all the members of the go struct need to be exported/capitalized and the field names within the struct should exactly match the field names in the HOCON config file.
+At the time of writing, golang based Struct Tags are not supported.
 ```go
 type ConfigFile struct {
     A struct {